 Case Completion- Upon completion of the loading cycle, the box tilt will retract to a level position.
 Clamps and locates will return to the home position, and conveyors will activate, transferring the box to the machine’s exterior and onto the out-feed conveyor.

 operated in manual mode on the HMI.
-Current cycle rates and station information is displayed on the main
+Current cycle rates and station information are displayed on the main

 Approximate Machine Dimensions: 187”L x 180”W x 145”H